hydra3333/Pi4CC/README.md

        /dev/mmcblk0: PTUUID="d9b3f436" PTTYPE="dos"
        /dev/sda1: PARTLABEL="Microsoft reserved partition" PARTUUID="62ac9e1a-a82b-4df7-92b9-19ffc689d80b"
        ```
-     * in thise case (and not yours) it is self-evidently `F8ACDEBBACDE741A` ... copy and paste it somewhere you can copy it from later
+     * in thise case (and not yours) it is self-evidently `F8ACDEBBACDE741A` ... copy and paste it somewhere so you can use it later if required
    - Now, in a Terminal and do this:
      ```
      cd ~/Desktop